datacommonsorg/docsite/custom_dc/custom_data.md

 gcr.io/datcom-ci/datacommons-website-compose:stable
 </pre>

-Every time you make changes to the CSV or JSON files, you will need to rerun both of these commands.
+Every time you make changes to the CSV or JSON files, you will need to restart both containers.

-## Inspect the SQLite database
+### Inspect the SQLite database

 If you need to troubleshoot custom data, it is helpful to inspect the contents of the generated SQLite database.